RichardAth/DiphantineSolverMk3/README.md

 Solves diophantine equations of the form Ax² + Bxy + Cy² +Dx Ey +F = 0

-This is functionally the same as the Mk2 version.
-It now uses the Boost Multi-precision library on top of the MPIR library.
-This allows the bigintegers to be handled more or less like normal integers.
-(The native MPIR functions are a bit like using assembler, Each operation would need a separate function call, whereas with Boost library normal expressions can be used, similar to Python)

-A certain amount of tidying up has been done to make the code a bit less obscure e.g. reduce the usage of global variables to pass data around.

-A useful feature of the Boost multi-precision library is that integers are automatically extended  to multi-precision when necessary.
-Conversion the other way requires a special function I wrote, which checks that the number will actually fit into 64 bits, otherwise the program aborts.

 HISTORY

 This solver is based entirely on Dario Alpert's well-known solver.